Sumanth197/Sumanth197.github.io/_pages/experience.md

    ➤ Conducted a thorough comparative analysis to evaluate robustness of HiPool BERT with GNNs, leveraging techniques like Word Dropping, Jumbling, and Misspelling

+## Work Experience

+**NLP Research Fellowship - Generative AI**  22nd Century Technologies, Inc.                    May 2023 - August 2023
+⟡ Assembled a keyword extraction and text summarization pipeline using KeyBERT and BART, boosting AI-powered chatbot responsiveness and search efficiency by 30%.
+⟡ Integrated Llama Index, FastAPI and S3 Storage, enhancing document processing by 60%.